mlab-ar/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We're The Bit, a little software company who loves to code, hack and build things, cool things =), We're actually based in Argentina but growing at a fast pace every day.
+🙋‍♀️ We're The Bit, a small software factory who loves to code, hack and build things, cool things =), We're actually based in Argentina but growing at a fast pace every day.

 🌈 As a cooperative we love rainbows, you know it's the cooperative flag, also we're totally inclusive n.n